On Topologically Big Divergent Trajectories: Avoiding compact sets

 In this section replace an arbitrary deformation retract of $G/\Gamma$ with a compact set which is the image of a homotopy equivalence map to $G/\Gamma$.

 \begin{thm}[\cite{Raghu}, \cite{BS}] There exists a compact deformation retract to $G/\Gamma$. \end{thm}

-It is hard to trace the origin of Theorem \ref{thm:there is compact deformation retract}.
-It follows from Raghunathan \cite{Raghu} using gradient flow on the function constructed in the theorem in page 328.
+It is hard to trace the origin of Theorem \ref{thm: there is compact deformation retract}.
+It follows from Raghunathan \cite{Raghu} using gradient flow on the function constructed in the theorem on page 328.
 It can also be derived from \cite{BS}, proving the simplicity of the space $K\backslash G / \Gamma$.
 Both \cite{gr2} and \cite{saper} used \cite{BS} to construct compact retracts to $K\backslash G / \Gamma$, and their methods are able to construct compact retracts to $G / \Gamma$.
-Here $K\subset G$ is the maximal compact subgroup.
+Here $K\subset G$ is a maximal compact subgroup.